izaaseiler/izaaseiler/README.md

 ## 👋🏽 Hi there!
 Call me Iza.

 - 🌱 Currently learning to develop in different programming languages, learning more about technical support and data security.
-- 🎓 Management professional and software analysis and development student
+- 🎓 Management professional and software analysis and development student.
-- 💬 Portuguese, German, English, Spanish
+- 💬 Portuguese, German, English, Spanish.

 <div>
   <a href="https://github.com/izaseiler">